kengnidoriane/Build-25-projects-Project-8-Theme-Switch-Dark-And-Light-Mode/README.md

 # Project 8: Theme Switch

-We doing how to doing light and dark mode in our websites and web applications.
+We learn how to doing light and dark mode in our websites and web applications.

 ## Getting Started with Create React App